kmwtechnology/lucille/doc/site/content/en/docs/Contribution guidelines/dev_new_stages.md

 ## Prerequisite(s)
 - An up-to-date version of Lucille that has been appropriately installed

-- Please refer to **Quick Start Guides - Lucille Local Mode** for more info on how to set up Lucille

 - Understanding of Java programming language

 - Understanding of Lucille